kalfasyan/kalfasyan/README.md

 ## 🎯 About Me

-I'm a **multidisciplinary computational scientist and software engineer** at the intersection of Machine Learning and Bioscience Engineering, with **10+ years of combined experience** across academia, industry, and R&D environments.
+I'm a **multidisciplinary computational scientist and software engineer** at the intersection of Computer Vision, Machine Learning and Bioscience Engineering, with **10+ years of combined experience** across academia, industry, and R&D environments.

 #### **💼 My professional journey**
 ```